Armed Forces Claims

 The Claims Process

-Making a claim for your injury doesn’t mean you will only receive compensation for the injury itself.
-When we are dealing with your claim, we will take into account all the parts of your life that have been affected as a result of your injury and seek compensation for them.
+Making an armed forces compensation claim for your injury doesn’t mean you will only receive compensation for the injury itself.
+When we are dealing with your claim, we will take into account all the parts of your life that have been affected by your injury and seek compensation for them.

-As well as your injuries, you are entitled to be compensated if you have had to be medically discharged, lost basic pay and specialist pay, lost a promotion, lost the ability to further your career in the armed forces and lost any of your pension.
-We can also help you make sure you receive your LSA benefit, as well as LOA and LSB benefits.
+As well as for your injuries, you are entitled to be compensated if you have missed out on a promotion, had to be medically discharged, lost basic pay and specialist pay, lost the ability to further your career in the armed forces or lost any of your pension.

-We will also make sure that you are compensated for any loss of accommodation and bills that were covered by the armed forces and benefits you have received whilst in the armed forces, such as a gym membership, dental cover and cover for medical prescriptions.
+We will also factor in compensation for any loss of accommodation and bills that were covered by the armed forces and benefits you received whilst in the armed forces, such as a gym membership, dental cover and cover for medical prescriptions.

 If your human rights have been affected by your injury, there is the possibility that we will be able to make a claim on your behalf under the Human Rights Act.
 Our experts will be able to advise you about this.

-Ultimately, a personal injury claim is designed to make sure that you are in the same financial position you would have been, were it not for the accident.
-So if there is something in your life that has been affected as a result of your injury and you are out of pocket, you will be able to make a claim for it.
+Ultimately, a personal injury claim is designed to make sure that you are in the same financial position you would have been were it not for the accident.
+So, if there is something in your life that has been affected by your injury and you are out of pocket, you will be able to make a claim for it.

 FAQs About Armed Forces Compensation Claims